smartavionics/RawMouse/README.md

 On systems that have an existing driver installed, you may need to disable that driver so that RawMouse can gain access to the device.
 On Windows, there is a *Stop 3DxWare* command that disables the normal Spacemouse driver. (**edit 25/04/20, users report that on Windows you do not need to stop or disable the existing driver when using RawMouse**)

+**Does not work on MacOS Big Sur with the 3Dconnexion driver active, may possibly work with that driver disabled.
+Works OK on earlier MacOS versions.**

 ---

 ### Installation